There is no doubt that these festivals pass as completely normal for 99% of Swiss.

 Cowbells, anyone?

-Sausage Tossing (Eis-Zwei-Geissebei)
+Sausage Tossing in Rapperswil

 In response to the mayor's question, "Are all my boys here?", the kids will effectively scream "One, two, goat leg!"

-Goose Piñata (Gansabhauet)
+Goose Piñata in Sursee

-Every year on the first day of carnival, November 11, the town of Sursee celebrates what might most appropriately be called "goose pinata".
+Every year on the first day of the carnival, November 11, the town of Sursee celebrates what might most appropriately be called the "goose pinata".
 Odd as it seems, this custom was once very common all over Europe.

 Essentially, young townspeople (!) will get themselves tipsy at city hall before covering their eyes and dressing up in a red cape with a gigantic sun mask.
 Using a saber, their main objective is to slam a dead goose to the ground with a single stroke.